 The quickest way to get started with our infrastructure monitoring agent is through our guided install.
 If you're in the EU, try our EU guided install.
 Either way, you'll need a New Relic account if you don't have one.
-(It's free, forever.)
+You can create a one for free, forever.

 If guided install doesn't work, you can install the agent manually.
 Before installing infrastructure, be sure to: